-Our key audit matters
+Our key audit matter

 Key audit matters are those matters that, in our professional judgment, were of most significance in our audit of the financial statements.
 We have communicated the key audit matters to the supervisory board.
 The key audit matters are not a comprehensive reflection of all matters discussed.
-We continued with a key audit matters reported by the predecessor auditor in relation to loans issued.
+In comparison with previous year, our key audit matter has become more concentrated on the existence of the loans issued to related parties.
+Which is deemed the area with the highest potential impact on the financial statements.